The Relationship Between SEO and Subdomains

 Using our website as an example again, www.firestarterseo.com is the primary domain name.
 To get from there to this article, you would click on our blog page, which would send you to www.firestarterseo.com/category/articles/.
 That sends you to a page that allows you to search throughout the articles.
 In that case, “category” and “articles” are subdirectories or subfolders.

 When you click on the link for this article, you go to a different subfolder made individually for each article.
-For this one, it is www.firestarterseo.com/the-relationship-between-seo-and-subdomains/.
+In this example, it’s www.firestarterseo.com/the-relationship-between-seo-and-subdomains/.
 The entire block between the “/” is the subfolder, allowing you to use the primary keywords in the article’s title to better your rankings.
-If you haven’t already noticed, it is the “/” mark that denotes the arrival or end of another subcategory.

 There are times when it is appropriate to use a subdomain, and others when it doesn’t make enough sense.
 Sometimes, using subdomains can help boost your SEO, while at others, it can negatively impact it dramatically.